๐ŸฅผOrganic Chemistry

 Organocopper Compounds (Gilman Reagents)

-• Selective for conjugate addition (1,4-addition) to α,β\alpha,\beta-unsaturated carbonyls, whereas Grignards favor direct 1,2-addition
+• Selective for conjugate addition (1,4-addition) to ฮฑ,ฮฒ\alpha,\beta-unsaturated carbonyls, whereas Grignards favor direct 1,2-addition to the carbonyl carbon.
+The copper stabilizes the intermediate and directs nucleophilic attack to the ฮฒ\beta-carbon instead.

-Compare: Grignard reagents vs. Gilman reagents with an enone—Grignards add 1,2 to the carbonyl carbon, while Gilman reagents add 1,4 to the β\beta-carbon.
-This is a classic FRQ distinction: know which product forms with which reagent.
+Compare: Grignard reagents vs. Gilman reagents with an enone: Grignards add 1,2 to the carbonyl carbon, while Gilman reagents add 1,4 to the ฮฒ\beta-carbon.
+This is a classic exam distinction.
+Know which product forms with which reagent.

 Transition Metal Catalysts

-These compounds aren't consumed—they catalyze reactions by cycling through oxidation states.
-The metal facilitates bond-making and bond-breaking without being incorporated into the product.
+These compounds aren't consumed.
+They catalyze reactions by cycling through oxidation states.
+The metal facilitates bond-making and bond-breaking without being incorporated into the final product.

 Organopalladium Compounds

-• Catalyze cross-coupling reactions including Suzuki (with boronic acids), Heck (with alkenes), and Negishi (with organozincs)
+• Catalyze cross-coupling reactions including Suzuki (with organoboron/boronic acids), Heck (with alkenes), and Negishi (with organozincs).

 Wilkinson's Catalyst

-Compare: Wilkinson's catalyst vs. heterogeneous catalysts (Pd/C)—both hydrogenate alkenes, but Wilkinson's offers superior selectivity and milder conditions.
-Heterogeneous catalysts are cheaper and easier to remove but less selective.
+Compare: Wilkinson's catalyst vs. heterogeneous catalysts (like Pd/C): both hydrogenate alkenes, but Wilkinson's offers superior selectivity and milder conditions.
+Heterogeneous catalysts are cheaper and easier to remove from the reaction mixture but tend to reduce every double bond in the molecule.

 Polymerization Catalysts